Sears 80-200mm f4

 Eos M3 / Sears KSX1000

 There was a time when you could get a quality lens from Sears Sears lenses were made well.
 The 80-200 is a constant aperture zoom.
 It has a 1:5 macro capability and is a one-touch, push-pull zoom.
 Optics are multi-coated.
 The lens build is all metal.

 For many shooters, this lens is a sleeper.
-Based on my testing, I would have to agree.
+For me, it was the second lens I owned and it never let me down.
 The negatives: Soft at f4 with noticeable green fringing from 80mm to 200mm.
 The positives: It sharpens up at F5.6 and is tack sharp at f8 through the entire zoom range.
 No noticeable vignetting or distortion.
 The combination focus / zoom ring is very well dampened.
 Bokeh is smooth.
 No special procedure is needed to enter macro mode, just zoom in to 200mm and you are at 1:5 macro.
 Color rendition is cool.
 Contrast is slightly soft compared to a Takumar.
 While I would not rank this lens as anything but consumer grade, it is capable of producing sharp, pleasing images and feels good in the hands.